malramsay64/phd-thesis/03_Glassy_Dynamics/stokes_einstein_debye.md

 while slow particles dominate the structural relaxation and rotational relaxation.

-### Increasing Length Scale

-There are a range of studies which predict an increasing length scale of the dynamic heterogeneities. [@Ediger2000] There are experimental results which both observe this length scale, while others reject it.
-Here we postulate the length scale is the size of the jumps a particle takes.
-There are already observations of this length scale increasing upon cooling in the form of the ratio $\tau_1/\tau_2$ increasing as the temperature decreases.
-This also answers a question posed by @Ahn2013,
-"Are rare, long waiting times between rearrangement events responsible for the slowdown of dynamics at the glass transition?"
-Although Betteridge's law of Headlines @Betteridge2009 would imply this is definitively not the case, it seems that it depends.
-For long timescale quantities like the diffusion constant, this is likely not the case, since it is mostly the fastest particles which contribute to this quantity, however the structural and dipole relaxations are likely to be affected by the prevalence of long times between rearrangement events.

 ### Do Jump Dynamics solve Stokes--Einstein--Debye

 When liquids undergo relaxation by Jump dynamics,